byte-sec/CVEs-Foresight/README.md

 ## Configuration

-### Environment Variables (Recommended for Production)
+### Environment Variables
 ```bash
 export CVE_NVD_API_KEY="your-nvd-api-key"
 export CVE_GEMINI_API_KEY="your-gemini-api-key"
 ```

 ### Configuration File
 The application automatically creates an encrypted configuration file on first run.
-Manual configuration is stored in `config.json` (development) or `config.encrypted` (production).
+Manual configuration is stored in `config.json` (You can update this first hand if you want).

 ## Usage